BUSTER-21/examples/api_documentation/docs/source/index.rst

 Authentication and authorization
 --------------------------------

-All the requests to the Falkonry APIs require authentication.
+All the requests to the Falkonry APIs require authentication and are secured by token based authentication.

 Token
 ~~~~~